 It’s so easy to make a large number of pancakes, which means that you may end up with leftovers.
 The great thing about pancakes is that you can freeze them and have them for lunch or breakfast another day.

 Pancakes should be frozen separately by putting them one by one onto a baking sheet and placing them into the freezer.
-This means that they will not stick to each other when you are ready to eat them.
+That way they will not stick to each other when you are ready to eat them.
 It’s always nice to know that there is a bag of pancakes in the freezer for those days when you don’t feel like cooking.

 If you plan to batch cook pancakes for freezing you will need: